TA Guest Ranch

 Wind

 We collected and analyized public data to determine prevailing wind direction and speed across all seasons.
-This allowed us to position buildings, trees, and landscape elements to block wind in key areas during the seasons when it matters most.
+This allowed us to position buildings and landscape elements to block wind in key areas during the seasons when it matters most.

 Wind study overlaid on site plan, illustrating protected and exposed wind corridors.